-In May 2017 we will travel to South Africa to participate in the 19th ASSITEJ World Congress and International Theatre Festival for Children and Young People and work with a network on the following research questions:
+In May 2017 Dead Puppet Society traveled to South Africa to participate in the 19th ASSITEJ World Congress and International Theatre Festival for Children and Young People and work with a network on the following research questions:

 In what ways can the use of puppets alongside live performers complement and enhance conventional applied drama approaches such as Image Theatre, The Theatre of the Oppressed, Theatre of Witness and Playback Theatre?